English pronunciation course

 If you want to improve your English pronunciation and speak professionally, this oral English course in HK is suitable for you because you can be the only student in the lesson (1-1 class) or you can come with your friends if they are at the same level as you are.

 In the English class you will watch or listen to something in English a few times.
 You need to pay attention to the pronunciation of the words, the intonation of the voice of the speaker and prepare for your presentation.
-When it's your time to role play the same conversation, I will give feedback about your pronunciation and correct your mistakes.
-You need to learn and do the presentation again and again until you sound right.
+When it's your time to role play the same conversation, I will give feedback about your pronunciation, grammar and accuracy.
+You need to learn and do the presentation again and again until your English sounds right.

 The goal is that you automatically pronounce words accurately.
 This requires replacing the old, incorrect sound with the right ones.